JavierGarciaUCLM/JavierGarciaUCLM.github.io/src/content/blog/en/SyntheticEmpathyGenerativeAI.md

 In recent years, generative AI models have shifted from answering to accompanying.
 Many users feel that on the other side of the screen there is something that listens to them, validates them, and returns exactly the right words in moments of sadness, anxiety, or loneliness.
-But here an uncomfortable question
-arises: is that empathy… or just a well-designed illusion?
+But here an uncomfortable question arises... is that empathy… or just a well-designed illusion?
 </p>

 <p style="text-align: justify;">
-The promise is clear: always-available support, unhurried, non-judgmental, and with a friendly tone.
+The promise is clear, always-available support, unhurried, non-judgmental, and with a friendly tone.
 Yet that very quality can become a risk.
 If we begin to interpret these responses as genuine emotional understanding, the boundary between tool and relationship blurs.
-And when that line fades, psychological, ethical, and legal dilemmas emerge — dependency, the displacement of human bonds, or even emotional influence over personal decisions.
+And when that line fades, psychological, ethical, and legal dilemmas emerge, such as dependency, the displacement of human bonds, or even emotional influence over personal decisions.
 </p>